-Kneepads provide freedom of movement, allow a wrestler to perform all the techniques.
+Kneepads provide freedom of movement, allow a wrestler to perform all the techniques without interfering with the movement.
 The design is suitable for the knee’s unique shape and really flexible as while defending takedowns or doing other advanced wrestling techniques these need to stretch a lot.
 Also, it should not slip and be comfortable at the same time during training.

 Let’s continue with optional equipment as these are not necessary if you have a wrestling gym membership.
 Because these places already have these.
 However, if you think of setting up your own wrestling training area, definitely consider these for performing moves in a safe training environment and learning this grappling martial art properly.

 Mats provide cushioning for wrestlers when they fall on them.
 Tiles are filled with foam and the exterior is generally made of vinyl as wrestling mats are built to stand repetitive falls and compression.
 These tend to have a texture type that doesn’t allow the mat to slip and prevents injuries.